-- be left unattended.
-That child and/or vulnerable individual remains your obligation until such time as a family member or other responsible adult takes physical custody of that child and/or vulnerable individual. - b.
-All reasonable efforts should be undertaken to contact the parent or guardian or other responsible family member of the child and/or vulnerable individual to arrange for their pick up. - c.
-In the event those efforts are successful but the adult appearing to pick up the child and/or vulnerable individual is neither the parent nor the designated emergency contact person according to current records, you must confirm the identity of the adult and their relationship to the child and/or vulnerable individual.
-Obviously, you must conclude through the use of sound judgment that the adult is an appropriate person to take custody of the child and/or vulnerable individual. - d.
+- Under no circumstances should any child and/or vulnerable individual be left unattended.
+That child and/or vulnerable individual remains your obligation until such time as a family member or other responsible adult takes physical custody of that child and/or vulnerable individual. - All reasonable efforts should be undertaken to contact the parent or legal guardian or other responsible family member of the child and/or vulnerable individual to arrange for the child's and/or vulnerable individual's pick up. - In the event those efforts are successful but the adult appearing to pick up the child and/or vulnerable individual is neither the parent nor the designated emergency contact person according to current records, you must confirm the identity of the adult and their relationship to the child and/or vulnerable individual.
+Obviously, you must conclude through the use of sound judgment that the adult is an appropriate person to take custody of the child and/or vulnerable individual.

 In the event that all of these efforts are unsuccessful, you should call the local police authority and report the abandonment of the child and/or vulnerable individual and request the police to come to your facility to take custody of the child and/or vulnerable individual.
-The timing and decision to call local police authorities is to be based on your good judgment and professional assessment of the situation. - e.
-You should not undertake to transport the child and/or vulnerable individual in your automobile to another location unless you have the written permission of the parent or legal guardian, there is a medical emergency or the child and/or vulnerable individual is a relative. - f.
-In the event that a parent or guardian's failure pick up in a timely manner a child and/or vulnerable individual is a repeated or consistent problem, this matter should be handled like any other disciplinary issue involving breach of program policies and procedures.
-This may result in the parent/guardian being directed to withdraw their child and/or vulnerable individual from the program.
+The timing and decision to call local police authorities is to be based on your good judgment and professional assessment of the situation.

+- You should not undertake to transport the child and/or vulnerable individual in your automobile to another location unless you have the written permission of the parent or legal guardian, there is a medical emergency, or the child and/or vulnerable individual is a relative. - In the event that a parent or guardian's failure to pick up a child and/or vulnerable individual in a timely manner is a repeated or consistent problem, this matter should be handled like any other disciplinary issue involving breach of program policies and procedures.

+This may result in the parents being directed to withdraw their child and/or vulnerable individual from the program.